Polonaise in A-flat major, Op. 53: Structure

 The tempo of the piece is Alla polacca e maestoso ("like a polonaise and majestic").
 The form may be viewed as intermediate between ternary (A-B-A) and rondo (A-B-A-C-A), since the first interlude is much shorter than the second (16 vs. 74 bars).
 The main theme is preceded by an introduction of about thirty seconds in length.

 The piece features a grand introduction with fast ascending chromatic notes in both hands, setting the mood of the piece; also, it shows the heroic side of Chopin's art.
 The first theme is a dance-like theme in the tonic key of A♭ major.
 It is the familiar part of the piece and has the left hand moving in pounding octaves.
 The theme is repeated up an octave with short trills that fill some of the auditory gaps in the theme.
 The first interlude presents a series of chord progressions that lead into a recount of the traditional polonaise melody, with the polonaise rhythm employed in the left-hand accompaniment.
 The main theme then repeats once more.

 The second, main interlude (or trio section) opens with six loud arpeggio chords before switching to a very soft bass ostinato of descending octaves first in the key of E major and then in E♭ major (written as D♯ major).
 A march-like melody follows the descending octaves and this occurs twice, and then a long lyrical interlude firstly with harmonic chord progressions and frequent modulations.
 This ends in a descending passage before the main theme is replayed.
 The theme is played louder and more dramatically and ends in a coda including material derived from the main theme.
-A typical performance of the polonaise lasts seven minutes.
+A typical performance of the polonaise lasts six and a half minutes.